 We recommend that you wrap a rubber band around money if you are planning to keep it in your front pocket, and then keep it underneath another item in your pocket.
 In other words, make it difficult for pickpockets to take your hard-earned cash from you.
 Purses should always be in front of you when shopping or in crowded places.
 Remember to immediately notify the police of any robberies or serious incidents.

 Use e-mail, faxes, and private couriers (for example, Federal Express or DHL) for critical communications and shipments.

 Try to minimize the use of mail while studying abroad.
 When necessary, warn friends and family at home to send small packages only.
 Large packages are not delivered and you must pick them up at a distant facility or at the cargo airport.
 In addition, daily storage charges often are imposed on packages that are not retrieved immediately.
 Warn friends and family about not sending food in the packages.

-Do not plan to ship items to Spain.
+Do not plan to ship items to Europe.
 Shipped items can take several months to arrive, and are subject to very high duties and other fees, which will be charged upon arrival.
 Students can receive mail at the Franklin Institute or the Florence School of Fine Arts.

-Again, we recommend that you do not get a lot of mail and that it is sent allowing enough time to get to Spain before the end of the program, because we cannot guarantee that it will be shipped to another address outside of Spain.
+Again, we recommend that you do not get a lot of mail and that it is sent allowing enough time to get to Europe before the end of the program, because we cannot guarantee that it will be shipped to another address outside of the places we are traveling.
 The time it takes to ship mail from the U.S. can vary, but it is usually about two weeks.